Properties of an Aloha-like stability region: Ellipsoid inner and outer bounds on

 A result in convex geometry states that for any convex body there exists a unique maximum (resp. minimum) volume inscribed (resp. circumscribing) ellipsoid, called the \textit{L\"{o}wner-John ellipsoid}.
-Although we have a convex body $\Lambda^{c} \cap \Smc$, our objective is {\em not} to identify an inscribed/circumscribed ellipsoid with extremized volume for this set.
+Although we have a convex body $\Lambda^{c} \cap \Smc$, our objective is {\em not} to identify an inscribed/circumscribing ellipsoid with extremized volume for this set.
 Rather, our figure of merit (in \eqref{eqn:Eistar} and \eqref{eqn:Eostar}) is to extremize the volume of the \textit{intersection} between the ellipsoid and the simplex.
 For example, our $\Emc_{\rm out}$ need not lie \textit{entirely} within the convex body.

-In general, analytical characterization of the L\"{o}wner-John ellipsoid is hard (see e.g., \cite{GulGur2007} \cite{BoyVan2004}).
+In general, analytical characterization of the L\"{o}wner-John ellipsoid is hard (see e.g., \cite{GulGur2007} \cite[\S 8.4]{BoyVan2004}).
 One constructive result, though, is that the L\"{o}wner-John ellipsoid is an \textit{invariant ellipsoid}, meaning it inherits \textit{all} the symmetries of the convex body \cite{GulGur2007}.
 The intuition is that if there were some symmetry that the volume optimal ellipsoid is not endowed with, then using that particular symmetry one can construct another distinct volume optimal ellipsoid, hence contradicting the uniqueness of the L\"{o}wner-John ellipsoid.

 In the spirit of the above result, we restrict our attention to ellipsoids that inherit all the symmetries of the convex body $\overline{\Lambda^{c}} \cap \Smc$.
 Note $\overline{\Lambda^{c}} \cap \Smc$, $\Lambda$ and $\Smc$ all have full permutation symmetry.
 Prop.\ \ref{prop:InvariantEllipsoid} below states some consequences of inheriting this permutation symmetry.
 Its proof uses the following three lemmas.
-The proof of Lem.\ \ref{lem:EllipsoidReflectingHyperplane} is given in \S \ref{ssec:EllipsoidReflectingHyperplane} and the proof of Lem.\ \ref{lem:eigensubspace} is omitted as it is easy to verify.